 Little Sutton Church of England Primary School fully adheres to the aims of the National Curriculum for Physical Education to ensure all children develop competence to excel in a broad range of physical activities, are physically active for sustained periods of time, engage in competitive sports and activities, and lead healthy, active lives.
+This happens through the implementation of the 'Complete P.E' scheme

-At Little Sutton Church of England Primary P.E is timetabled twice a week, but also integrated where possible into other curriculum areas.
-Taking part in regional competitions, we pride ourselves on team spirit, especially when cheering on the teams on Sports Day.
-We also provide children with opportunities to engage in a wider variety of sport and physical activity, including skateboarding and inline skating.
-We participate in intensive swimming programmes through Brio Leisure pools, with children in Key Stage Two.
-Taking part in swimming lessons throughout the year is free of charge to parents/carers.
+At Little Sutton Church of England Primary, P.E is timetabled twice a week.
+Taking part in local competitions as well as competitions in school, we pride ourselves on team spirit and good sportsmanship.
+We participate in intensive swimming programmes through Brio Leisure pools, with children in Key Stage Two which takes place for ten sessions per year group, per year.
 P.E is a vital part of the curriculum and promotes a healthy lifestyle for all of our children encouraging them to be alert and active.
 Our children thoroughly enjoy all of the stimulating P.E sessions that are delivered to them.